mikkelee/MEOverlayView/README.markdown

 I've attempted to make it as generic & reusable as possible, modelling the method names & flow after NSTableView.
 Hopefully it should be possible to "jump right in" if you're familiar with Cocoa conventions.

 To use in your own app, you only need the MEOverlayView.h/.m files (and to link to the Quartz.framework).
-Set the overlayDataSource and optionally the overlayDelegate and implement the selectors from the informal protocols (see below).
+Set the overlayDataSource and optionally the overlayDelegate and implement the selectors from the informal protocols (see docs).

 Build & run MEOverlayView.app for an example of the functionality.
 In the example, the data source and delegate are the same object, but that is not necessary; as long as they have access to the same set of objects, all should work fine.
 Try changing the delegate setup in MEOverlayController's awakeFromNib to see different behaviors.